DataDog/hiring-engineers/answers.md

 ![Email Downtime](ddimg7.png)

 ## Collecting APM Data:
-* Bonus Question: What is the difference between a Service and a Resource?
-* Provide a link and a screenshot of a Dashboard with both APM and Infrastructure Metrics.
-* Please include your fully instrumented app in your submission, as well.
+* Given the following Flask app (or any Python/Ruby/Go app of your choice) instrument this using Datadog’s APM solution:

-The app is not instrumented manually, i used DDTrace to get monitoring data: ddtrace-run python __init__.py
+The app is not instrumented manually, I used DDTrace to get monitoring data: ddtrace-run python __init__.py

 I did some curls on the web app to generate some data: